 I creatively and operationally oversee VICE’s video output for Australia and New Zealand, across all our online digital platforms (vice.com, Facebook, Instagram etc).
 This begins with defining the editorial direction, strategy and priorities for the year – what topics we want to focus on, where our audience is and the formats and platforms we want to utilize to reach them.
-From there, I work with a team of really talented young producers to ideate the series and stories we can produce to fulfil that plan.
+From there, I work with a team of really talented young producers to ideate the series and stories we can produce to fulfill that plan.

 I also play an outward-facing role for the company, forging relationships and partnerships with external filmmakers and collaborators.
 Most recently I spearheaded an exciting partnership with Screen Australia, giving local documentarians the opportunity to access funding to produce an episode of our tent-pole documentary series, Australiana.